Equidistribution of Hodge loci II: Invariant forms on period domains

-\begin{definition} The \emph{Hodge locus} of $\tilde X$ is the set of points at which the algebra of Hodge classes contains strictly $(T^{\bullet,\bullet} \V)^{G_\R}$.
+\begin{definition} Let $G_\R/K_\R$ be the smallest Mumford--Tate domain containing $X$.
+The \emph{Hodge locus} of $\tilde X$ is the set of points at which the algebra of Hodge classes contains strictly $(T^{\bullet,\bullet} \V)^{G_\R}$.
 The Hodge locus of $X$ is its projection under the covering map. \end{definition}

 The Hodge locus of $X$ is the intersection of $X$ with the countable union of all the projections modulo $G_\Z$ of the Mumford--Tate subdomains of $G_\R/K_\R$.
-These are locally homogeneous subspaces of $G_\Z\backslash G_\R/K$, so one can hope to apply our equidistribution result to get an equidistribution of Hodge loci (of a certain type) in $X$.
+To be more precise, let $G_\R/K_\R$ be any Mumford--Tate domain containing $\tilde{X}$ and let $H$ be an algebraic subgroup of $G$ defined over $\Q$.
+We define

+\begin{definition} The \emph{Hodge locus of type $H$} is the set of points in $\tilde{X}$ whose Mumford--Tate group is conjugated over $\R$ to a subgroup of $H$.
+The Hodge locus of type $H$ in $X$ is its projection by the covering map. \end{definition}